soobinrho/BeeMovr/README.md

 BeeMovr utilizes real-time precipitation, maximum temperature, and minimum temperature data from Open Meteo API to calculate prediction of the maximum possible honey yield value of any given coordinates on a map based on [Hayes Kent Grogan's paper](https://etd.auburn.edu/bitstream/handle/10415/7108/Hayes%20Grogan.pdf).
 Our project seeks to provide beekeepers with better information about ideal pollinator conditions near them in order to increase colony survival rates and reduce uncertainty.
 We focused on researching the most accurate model possible and we now use a linear regression model with the factors of precipitation, maximum temperature, and minimum temperature.
-Further, we plan to use watsonx.data to pull combined data from USDA (U.S. Department of Agriculture) and NASS (National Agricultural Statistics Service) for improved prediction models.

 We envision BeeMovr to become the de-facto map for helping beekeepers make an informed decision about what's best for their bees.
 We aim to create _the_ beekeeper's map, the first feature of which is maximum potential honey yield prediction, but as we iterate with our beekeepers, we'll listen to what their (and their bees') needs are, and we'll incrementally add those features.